yezero/sandstorm/docs/developing/web-publishing.md

 The current Cap'n Proto RPC for web publishing is hacky and not intended to be the long-term solution.
-In the long term, users will be able to connect domains to their Sandstorm account and then grant them to apps as capabilities through the Powerbox UI.
+In the long term, users will be able to connect domains to their Thurly account and then grant them to apps as capabilities through the Powerbox UI.
 Since the Powerbox and persistent capabilities are not yet implemented -- much less the ability to connect domains -- we are providing a hack so that developers can get started on such apps now.
-The hack allows a user to designate a Sandstorm app to host their domain via a special TXT record.
+The hack allows a user to designate a Thurly app to host their domain via a special TXT record.

 Also, the use of a C++ binary that you must embed might not be the